-What are “reasonable grounds?”
+What are reasonable grounds?
 Generally, CRA considers an employer to have reasonable grounds to believe that an employee can deduct the RRSP contribution if the employer has written confirmation to that effect from the employee, or if the employee has provided a copy of the RRSP deduction limit statement from a notice of assessment.

-Keep in mind that employees can’t receive remuneration and then purchase an RRSP themselves.
-To avoid withholding, the payments have to be transferred by the employer directly to the employee’s RRSP or to the employee’s spouse or common-law partner’s RRSP (except for the eligible part of a retiring allowance, which has to be transferred only to the employee’s RRSP).
+Keep in mind that employees can’t receive pay and then purchase an RRSP themselves.
+To avoid withholding, payments have to be transferred by the employer directly to the employee’s RRSP or to the employee’s spouse or common-law partner’s RRSP (except for the eligible part of a retiring allowance, which has to be transferred only to the employee’s RRSP).

-1 Quebec residents must also complete and file form TP-1016-V Application for a Reduction in Source Deductions of Income Tax with the Quebec Ministere du Revenue to ensure they receive both federal and provincial source deduction relief.
+1 Quebec residents must also complete and file form TP-1016-V, “Application for a Reduction in Source Deductions of Income Tax,” with the Quebec Ministere du Revenue to make sure they receive both federal and provincial source deduction relief.

 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.